Frodox/buildbot/master/docs/developer/www-base-app.rst

 * `ngGrid <https://angular-ui.github.io/ui-grid/>`_ is a grid system for full featured searcheable/sortable/csv exportable grids
 * `angular-UI <http://angular-ui.github.com/>`_ is a collection of jquery based directives and filters.
 Probably not very useful for us
 * `JQuery <http://jquery.com/>`_ the well known JS framework, allows all sort of dom manipulation.
-  Having it inside allows for all kind of hacks we may want to avoid.
+  Having it inside allows for all kind of hacks we may want to avoid

 Extensibility
 ~~~~~~~~~~~~~